-The Workforce Innovation and Opportunity Act (WIOA) enacted by the Congress in 2014 includes improvements in workforce development programs to give low-income workers access to good jobs and careers.
-Steps forward include a focus on demand-driven training, including postsecondary education leading to employment; requirements to develop career pathways that allow participants to link training, credentials, and work experience in individualized ways, building skills over time; and a strengthened priority for serving low-income, lower-skilled individuals, including recipients of public assistance benefits and out-of-school youth.
+WIOA, enacted by the Congress in 2014 with bipartisan support, includes improvements in workforce development programs to give low-income workers access to good jobs and careers.
+Steps forward include a focus on demand-driven training, including postsecondary education leading to employment;

+requirements to develop career pathways that allow participants to link training, credentials, and work experience in individualized ways, building skills over time; and a strengthened priority for serving low-income, lower-skilled individuals, including recipients of public assistance benefits and out-of-school youth.